 Data processing algorithm (better known as machine learning) is the backbone of data science.
 A data scientist follows a strict process (such as Crisp-DM) to explore and analyze datasets when training and building a machine learning model.

 Machine learning models resolve certain problems such as predicting customer churn or identifying the most influential factors in the purchase pattern.
-Starting from neural networks in the 1950s, providing advanced algorithms such as vector machines support and random forests, machine learning has not disappointed practitioners.
+Starting from neural networks in the 1950s, providing advanced algorithms such as vector machine support and random forests, machine learning has not disappointed practitioners.
 The most interesting is direct feedback from the model through the train testing process.
 If done correctly, there is always added value from this exploration even when the final model does not reach the desired goal.

 Progress in data processing and management tools has placed life into a machine learning model.
 While conventional spreadsheets and SQL continue to be the main tool, there has been an incredible number of tools that recently entered the landscape, especially when scale and rapid development are a choice.
 Who would think a few years ago that Python and NoSQL each will compete with Java and SQL, respectively?
 We have seen rapid progress and adoption of open-source tools, cloud platforms, Saas, and fire.

-KPI Business and its impact are the most important aspect and underestimated among many newcomers to data science.
+KPI Business and its impact are the most important aspect and are underestimated among many newcomers to data science.
 Now and then, I met with a fan of data science, new graduates, and researchers with bright eyes (I used to have such a partner) who believed that being a data scientist meant defeating several benchmarks.
 Not!
-It's about meeting several purposes: business objectives at 99% of cases.
+It's about meeting several purposes: business objectives in 99% of cases.
 Yes, there are cases and situations where you will be challenged by the underlying problem and must show a miracle, but it's not the starting point.

 Most traditional businesses are in the transition phase, even in the digitization phase, so many problems can be resolved through automation, data analysis, and predictive modeling.
 In my short career, I have witnessed a success story in various applications: estimated volume, churn prediction, routing optimization, real-time offer, fine wheat image recognition, plant optimization, web analysis, insurance estimation, and vehicle control optimization, for some names.